mennawalaa/evaluate-news-nlp/README.md

        6. npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin
  2. API call
-    - in function formHandler which handles the event of clicking the submit button the value of the input is being apended with the user key and the text language using the FormData function to be feed with the url of the api to a post request using fetch
+    - in function formHandler which handles the event of clicking the submit button the value of the input url is being send to the server side through the post body then being added together with api key to the sentimentanalysis url then feed to fetch function that get the response back from the API and send it to the formHandler js file
-    - the API then returns an object containing the ok msg if all parameters of request is fulfilled along   with the agreement of the text wether the text shows agreement or disagreement
+    - the response is  an object containing the ok msg if all parameters of request is fulfilled along   with the agreement of the text wether the text shows agreement or disagreement,confidence,irony, model and score_tag.
     - the results are then shown on the web page

  3. adding styles using scss